tomer2526/IR-Wrapper-for-Zigbee-IR-Bluster/README.md

 # Z2M IR Bridge

-Home Assistant custom integration that exposes Zigbee2MQTT and ZHA IR emitters, such as ZS06, UFO-R11, and similar Tuya IR blasters, as Home Assistant infrared entities.
+Home Assistant custom integration that exposes Zigbee2MQTT and ZHA IR emitters, such as ZS06, UFO-R11, and similar Zigbee IR blasters, as Home Assistant infrared entities.

 ## Installation with HACS